JerichoTorrent/JerichoCooldowns/README.md

 - Add optional messages when the player is on cooldown (currently it's just the cooldown overlay that the vanilla ender pearl has)
 - Add configuration options for other items like totems of undying and crystals
 - Command to reload the configuration files
+- Remove the database entirely, not really needed unless you want to make like 10+ minute cooldowns persistent
+- Remove unused class
-- Make the code a bit cleaner
+- Refactor the ender pearl listener code

 ## Compiling
 This project uses [maven](https://maven.apache.org/) so it's obviously a dependency for compiling.
 I will eventually put this on SpigotMC to provide binaries and share the project, or possibly use Github releases.